SWORDIntel/kaplanV2/README.md

 - Supports **parallelized bulk fetching** without breaking operational security.
 - Leaves **zero forensic residue** beyond Tor traffic.

-> ⚠️ **Note**: This tool is for authorized security research and legitimate red team engagements only.
-Misuse is illegal.
+> ⚠️ **Note**: This tool is for authorized securi....honestly i dont give a shit how you use it just dont blame me for your crimes

 ---